jricher/secevent/draft-ietf-secevent-subject-identifiers.md

 Change Log
 ==========
 {: numbered="no"}
-(This sectcion to be removed by the RFC Editor before publication as an RFC.)
+(This section to be removed by the RFC Editor before publication as an RFC.)

 Draft 00 - AB - First draft